Spread the love

 Another way to help them improve their Chinese comprehension skills offline is to get them used to reading Chinese text.

 This can be in the form of Chinese comics or Chinese-translated Japanese mangas.
-You can also try Chinese storybooks if you want, but from experience, I realised that kids are more resistant to these.
+You can also try Chinese storybooks if you want, but from experience, I realised that kids are more resistant to these, so start small.

 How this helps your child’s comprehension skills

-There are many benefits to reading Chinese comics or Chinese-translated Japanese mangas.
-There’s a good variety that caters to the interests of kids and also, the dialogues are often short and easier to digest, so kids actually tend to focus better and this in turn trains their patience to read too.
+There are many benefits to reading Chinese comics or Chinese-translated Japanese mangas and there’s actually a good variety that caters to the interests of kids.
+Since the dialogues are often short and easier to digest, kids focus better and this trains their patience indirectly.

-What we want to achieve here is for our kids to learn how to infer the meaning of unfamiliar words from the context (the keywords and phrases) within the story.
+As our kids are reading, they are also learning how to infer the meaning of unfamiliar words from the context (the keywords and phrases) within the story.
 Once they master this powerful skill, they can apply the exact same skill to decipher the difficult words they see in their Chinese comprehension passages in school.

-If you need some recommendations of the starter comics I used with my primary school kids, here are a few personal favourites for your consideration.
+Here are some recommendations of the starter comics I used with my primary school kids.
 You can get these reading resources quite easily at Popular bookstore:

 4. Read Chinese storybooks

-If you ask any Chinese teacher what’s the best way to improve Chinese, I’m sure they’ll tell you to ask your child read Chinese books.
-Since I’m not just any Chinese teacher, this is never the first tip I tell my parents.
+If you ask any Chinese teacher what’s the best way to improve Chinese, I’m sure they’ll tell you to ask your child read Chinese books, but personally, I feel that this is one of the last things you should do unless your child is already super enthusiastic about Chinese.

 Reading Chinese books sounds good in theory, but it’s hard to get your child to do it in real life.